MicrosoftDocs/visualstudio-docs/docs/install/update-servicing-baseline.md

 When an update for a servicing baseline is available, fixed-version bootstrapper files are made available for the servicing update at [My.VisualStudio.com](https://my.visualstudio.com/Downloads?q=visual%20studio%202019%20version%2016.0).

 The bootstrapper files can be used in several scenarios.
-Administrators who deploy via network layout install should update the [layout location](update-a-network-installation-of-visual-studio.md).
+Administrators who deploy via network layout installation should update the [layout location](update-a-network-installation-of-visual-studio.md).
 Clients that were installed from the location receive update notifications.

 If the update needs to be deployed to clients, follow the steps described in [How to deploy an update to client machines](update-a-network-installation-of-visual-studio.md#how-to-deploy-an-update-to-client-machines).
 When you modify the *response.json* file for an update, don't add more workloads, components, or languages.
 You must manage settings for additional workloads, components, or languages as a *modify* deployment after the product is updated.

-If you deploy an internet-based install, run the new fixed-version bootstrapper with the `--channelUri` parameter pointed to a nonexistent channel manifest on the client.
+If you deploy an internet-based installation, run the new fixed-version bootstrapper with the `--channelUri` parameter pointed to a nonexistent channel manifest on the client.
 If the update is deployed in quiet or passive mode, use two separate commands:

 1. Update the Visual Studio installer: